ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 If instructed to, you may be able to use our queue-based scheduling system.
 This is pre-installed into the launcher and should only need some configuration to provision workers, tear-down workers, and schedule workflows to workers.

-For debugging, you can login to the RabbitMQ web interface at port 15672 or login to postgres using "psql -U queue_status".
+For debugging, you can login to the RabbitMQ web interface at port 15672 using a web browser or login to postgres using "psql -U queue_status".

 For certain pancancer launcher versions, you'll need to create the sql schema: